roberthoenig/FirstOrderLogic.jl/README.md

 # FirstOrderLogic.jl

-This is a Julia package for parsing, manipulating and evaluating formulas in first-order logic.
+This is a Julia package for parsing, manipulating and proving formulas in first-order logic.
 It may prove useful to
 * the mathematician who wants to quickly verify a formula and enter it in plain mathematical notation.
 * the student studying first order logic and despairing over his homework.